Thursday, February 25, 2021

 Owned and operated by Carson, Pirie, Scott & Co., the Seven Continents Restaurant was the white-tablecloth "oasis of civility in busy O'Hare Airport" located on the mezzanine level above the Tartan Tray Coffee Shop on the ground floor below.

-Kerbis, one of the first women architects working in the modern style, studied with Mies van der Rohe at IIT.
+Kerbis, one of the first women architects in the modern style, studied with Mies van der Rohe at IIT.
 In 1958, she designed the dining hall at the U.S. Air Force Academy in Colorado Springs while working at Skidmore Owings and Merrill (SOM).
 She later went on to teach and form her own practice.
 Kerbis was a founding member of Women in Architecture.
 She received the AIA Lifetime Achievement Award in 2008.
-A fascinating story told by an amazing woman.
+A fascinating story told by a fantastic woman.

 Compiled by Dr. Neil Gale, Ph.D.